 You’re Still Poor Because You Think You Deserve Better

 Poor people love to tell you about how they “deserve” better.

 Instead of working for it, they’d rather finance it or pay for it with credit.
 Of course, every creditor knows this and extends lines of credit to people who shouldn’t have it.

 I watched my cousin get a car he couldn’t afford on 2 separate occasions because of these “Everyone is approved” type places.

 I’m not saying it’s the car dealer’s fault for loaning to people who can’t afford it–it is just business, after all.
 I’m saying that the world does nothing to disincentivize stupidity, and a lot of people stay poor because of their stupidity.

 Of course, he defaulted on the loan and got the car repossessed both times.

 There’s nothing wrong with believing you deserve nice things.
-The problem is when you refuse to do the work to acquire them and take shortcuts to their acquisition.
+The problem is when you refuse to do the work to get them and take shortcuts instead.

-This keeps you poor because not only does this never work, you don’t learn any skills to actually get anything.
+This keeps you poor because not only does this never work, you don’t learn any skills to actually earn nice things.
 You’ll just sulk, get jealous, live beyond your means or worse, commit a crime to acquire what you think you deserve.